-Trends in fishery revenue per vessel and the distribution of these revenues across vessels (i.e., Gini coefficients) are shown in Figure 12, and the trends in revenue per trip for Deep 7 and non-Deep 7 fisheries are shown in Figure 13.
-In Figure 12, "fishery revenues" refers to revenue for Deep 7 bottomfish species catch as well as revenue for other species (such as non-Deep 7 bottomfish, pelagics, and others) caught on the same Deep 7 fishing trip.
-As shown in Figure 12, the average Gini coefficient over the past 20 years has been steady at an average of 0.74 and was 0.72 in 2023; this indicates the variation of annual revenue among vessels has been notable.
-In 2023, the average annual revenue per vessel for all bottomfish trips was \$7,001, slightly higher than the average revenue from 2022 of \$6,514.
+Trends in fishery revenue per vessel and the distribution of these revenues across vessels (i.e., Gini coefficients) are shown in Figure 12, and the trends in revenue per trip for Deep-7 and non-Deep-7 fisheries are shown in Figure 13.
+In Figure 12, "fishery revenues" refers to revenue for Deep-7 bottomfish species catch as well as revenue for other species (such as non-Deep-7 bottomfish, pelagics, and others) caught on the same Deep-7 fishing trip.

+As shown in Figure 12, the average Gini coefficient over the past 20 years has been steady at an average of 0.74 and was 0.74 in 2024; this indicates the variation of annual revenue among vessels has been notable (i.e., Gini coefficient is closer to 1 than zero) but steady over time.
+When Gini coefficient was calculated, only revenue from Deep-7 landings were included.